 Many campers want to know what the food is like at camp.
 We offer campers choices so that even picky eaters find something they like.
 Click here for the camp menu.

 We strive to serve healthy, satisfying food at all meals.
-We work closely with Chris Vizzina, the Executive Chef with Campus Dining, Inc. at Samford University to make sure that our meals provide the fuel your child needs to make it though the camp day.
+We work closely with Chris Vizzina, of the Vizzina Group, to make sure that our meals provide the fuel that campers need to make it though the camp day.